mlle-Kwamboka/binary_trees/README.md

-## This repo contains exercises on Binary Trees operation
+## This repo contains exercises on Binary Trees operations